Metal Cutting Tools | Cutting Tools Manufacturer – Sigma Toolings

 It is a complete tooling system designed for your specific application from the ground up.

-We have tooled up cylinder blocks, transmission cases, hydraulic bodies and aerospace components across 19 countries.
+We have tooled up cylinder blocks, transmission cases, axle housing and many more components.
 If your machining operation needs a complete tooling solution, not just individual tools, talk to a Sigma engineer.